TheLocust3/FRC-AI-Engine/README.md

 # FRC AI Engine

 ### What is it?
-An AI engine that's goal is to run a robot completely autonomously for an entire FRC match.
+An AI engine designed to run a robot completely autonomously for an entire FRC match.
 For testing, it uses the [FRC-Game-Simulator](https://github.com/TheLocust3/FRC-Game-Simulator) which removes as many complexities as possible so that only high level operations remain, like pickup ball and shoot.
 In the end, the engine doesn't actually know if it is controlling a real robot or a simulated one because all the specifics are abstracted away.

 ### To-Do
  - Finish bindings for the simulator